moddayz/Shooting_Gunner_Mod_Heli_Boat_Car/README.md

-This is a free helicopter mod for dayz standalone it will be updated and improved.
+This is a free gunner mod for dayz standalone it will be updated and improved.
 You can pack it in your workshop if in the description write

 >>>>>  The author of the mod for gunner https://sibnic.info there you can download the latest version of the mod. https://sibnic.info/discord we help in installing the mod. <<<<<